KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/oracles.md

 **oraclesfund oracletxid**

-The `oraclesfund` allows you to register as a publisher on an oracle.
-It must be done before using `oraclesregister`
+The `oraclesfund` method allows a user to register as a publisher on an oracle.

+This method must be executed before the user attempts to use the <b>oraclesregister</b> method.

 ### Arguments: